 Mung beans, or Chinese bean sprouts, are the most widely consumed sprout in the world.
 They are fun to grow and lend themselves to great recipes, especially if you like asian food.
 Mung bean sprouts are one of the easiest to digest foods.
-Their potent content of minerals and bioavailable proteins can help prevent prostate problems, glandular dysfunction, and breast cancer, as well as premature balding and greying.
+Their concentration of bioactive compounds can help prevent prostate problems, glandular dysfunction, and breast cancer, as well as premature balding and greying.
 They are a great source of protein minus the saturated fat and cholesterol that you would get from animal sources.
 If you do have high cholesterol, you will benefit from eating mung beans daily because, in addition to having no cholesterol, mung bean sprouts are an excellent source of soluble dietary fibers.

 Sprouting mung beans increases vitamin B1 by up to 285%, vitamin B2 by to 515%, and niacin by up to 265%.
 One study reported that “germination of mung bean sprouts significantly increased phytochemical content, vitamin C content, and antioxidant activity.”